apliska873/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [September 27, 2024].

+For the beginning of my journey to learn and create with C++, I will be utilizing the projects outlined by a GeeksForGeeks article as a guideline: <https://www.geeksforgeeks.org/top-50-cpp-project-ideas-for-beginners-advanced/>.

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Started my first project, the CGPA calculator.

 ### R1D2